spirit-js/spirit-router/README.md

 http.createServer(adapter(app)).listen(3000)
 ```

-More examples in the [examples dir](https://github.com/spirit-js/spirit-router/tree/master/examples)
+More examples in can be found [here](https://github.com/spirit-js/examples).

 ## Getting Started
 To install: